(and a few herbs and other plants as well) I first published this in 2012, and have updated it a little bit at the bottom.)

 If a product is foreign to you, even a spice, google it to see if you might have a condition or be taking a drug that might mean it’s potentially dangerous to you.
 These suggestions are only a starting point.
 Add information or contra-indictions at will.

-*Turmeric: Indian spice (yellow) constituent of curry powder; contains curcumin (not cumin or in Spanish: comino) which is anti-inflammatory for joints; aids in protein digestion.
+*Turmeric: Indian spice (yellow) constituent of curry powder; contains curcumin (not cumin or in Spanish: comino) which is anti-inflammatory for joints and brain tissue; aids in protein digestion.
 New research shows it is an anti-cancer agent, and studies are under way to test a tweaked version on bowel tumors.
 It figures prominently in both Ayurvedic medicine and Indian cooking.

 Cinnamon: contains eugenol, relieves pain, cinnamaldehyde is sedative, helps stop diarrhea, thins blood, lowers blood sugar levels by increasing insulin sensitivity